 Get Started with Fabric Studio

-What Is the Fabric Studio?
+What is the Fabric Studio?

 Fabric Studio is a designer tool that manages the construction of Data Products.
 As an integrated tool, Fabric allows you to implement mapping rules into a project and to deploy your implementation to the Fabric Server.